Why I Write: Statements That Need to Be Declared and Shared

 I’ve lived in Africa, Asia, and Europe and visited and worked in over 85 countries.

-I co-wrote a successful essay a few years back called An Avalanche Is Coming: Higher Education and the Revolution Ahead for a British think-tank called IPPR.
+A few years back, I co-wrote a successful essay titled "An Avalanche Is Coming: Higher Education and the Revolution Ahead" for a British think tank called IPPR.

 What does the process of writing your newsletter look like for you?

-I collect articles throughout the week and store all the links and snippets in my Apple Notes.
+I collect weekly articles and store all the links and snippets in my Apple Notes.
 I write notes from books or articles that I’ve had for a while and have stored up.
 I also bookmark tweets that may be relevant on Twitter.
 I use Mailchimp to distribute the newsletter, my partner acts as a copy editor, and I have a newsletter landing page made on carrd.co.
 The newsletter is sent every week on Friday night in the US.

 What are some of the difficulties you’ve encountered in running your newsletter?